 Is there really some giant enterprise out there nobody knows anything about?

-What happened to it, and how did his improvised family end up in a rented apartment in Fresno?
+What happened to the huge business he built, and how did his not so wealthy family end up in a rented apartment in Fresno?

 That’s not all we don’t know, but you get the picture.

 Jerry’s history before Esther, the law of Attraction and Abraham is obscure.
-Maybe we don’t know his real name, and maybe there were others.
+Maybe we don’t know his real name, and maybe there were several.

 The task is too large.
-The facts are there, but hidden behind some simpler gimmick.
+The facts are there, but hidden behind.

 Does the Jerry trail lead down a road of other identities and multiple names?
-How else do you wipe out all but twenty-five years of a ninety year lifespan?
+How else do you wipe out all but twenty-five years of an eight decade lifespan?

 What Do We Know About Jerry Hicks?

 Jerry was engaged to wife-to-be #5 at the time.
-That probably explains why they had nestle in a motel instead of his bachelor pad.
+That probably explains why they nestled in a motel instead of his bachelor pad.